elsasserlab/publicchip/README.md

 precomputed matrix was then visualized by `peak_density_annotated.py` script.
 - Average heatmaps were calculated using `rtracklayer` and `GenomicRanges` libraries in R. Corresponding scripts are found per-figure in `src`.
-- Some of the profile plots that appear have been calculated with a customized version of `ngs.plot.r`.
-The relevant code is also in `src`.
-Note that this custom version shows the same profile as the original ngsplot, but sets the scale to 1x normalized values as you would get by looking at the `bw` files.
 - Bin-based plots also calculated in R and scripts for this are provided.
 - Profile plots were mostly calculated by a customized version of ngsplot that calculates Y axes as 1x RPGC coverage.
-These results can also be calcualted by seqplots providing the corresponding bigwig and bedfiles.
+These results can also be calculated by seqplots providing the corresponding bigwig and bedfiles.
 - IAP consensus dataset was calculated integrating several datasets `src/run_iap_consensus.sh`.
 This requires the BAM files to be calculated.
-- Venn intersection overlap was calculated by `intervene`, and size proportional venn diagrams using R package `eulerr`.
+- Venn intersection overlap was calculated by `intervene`, and size proportional euler diagrams using R package `eulerr`.